-Nestled in the central Rocky Mountains of Colorado, the mountain resort community of Vail attracts hundreds of thousands of visitors every year.
+Nestled in a high-alpine valley in the central Rocky Mountains of Colorado, Vail is picturesque and breathtaking.
+The mountain resort community attracts hundreds of thousands of visitors every year.
 In addition to being a world-class tourism destination, Vail is also a destination committed to enhancing environmental stewardship, economic development, and community well-being through sustainable tourism development.

 In 1962, a pair of ski enthusiasts founded Vail Mountain, laying the groundwork for what would become one of the premier mountain destinations in the world.
 Fast forward and Vail is now one of the largest developed ski areas in the United States.
 The resort covers about 5,000 acres of land that lies completely within the White River National Forest.
 As Vail’s recognition has grown, so has the population and visitation.
 The town is home to just under 5,500 local residents and welcomes 2.8 million guests annually.
 This growth and development, along with climate change and other pressures, has resulted in a fragile balance between Vail’s high alpine ecosystems and urban resort environment.

 Vail has a long history of environmental stewardship and sustainability.
 In advance of the 2015 FIS Alpine World Ski Championships held in Vail and Beaver Creek, Vail set out to achieve an even loftier sustainability milestone: becoming the first Certified Sustainable Destination in the United States.
 To achieve this, a multi-year partnership was established between the Town of Vail, Walking Mountains Science Center, and Sustainable Travel International.